marimeryboh/Aeropolis_297281/README.md

 **Regression Models**

-To predict the continuous target variable ⁠'Cargo_Capacity_kg'⁠, regression analysis was employed.
+To predict the continuous target variable ⁠`Cargo_Capacity_kg`⁠, regression analysis was employed.
 Three machine learning algorithms were implemented:

 1.⁠ ⁠**Linear Regression**:
    - A baseline model chosen for its simplicity and interpretability.